 This event was the forerunner of CAPA as it actualised the concept of a regional conference of accountants in the Asia-Pacific region, and has since been identified as the 1st CAPA Conference.

-Delegates from the following 12 jurisdictions attended the Conference, and these jurisdictions were considered the founding members of CAPA.
+Delegates from the following 15 jurisdictions attended the conference, and these jurisdictions were considered the founding members of CAPA.

-Delegates from England and Netherlands attended the conference as observers.
+Delegates from England and the Netherlands attended the conference as observers.

 This first conference resulted in several important issues: